 Time and place of introductory events may be subject to short-term changes.
 Please make sure to have another look online a few days before the scheduled date.

-If you can’t find your study program in the Campus Portal, please contact your faculty course advisor for more information on how to organize your studies.
+If you can’t find your study program in the Alma Portal, please contact your faculty course advisor for more information on how to organize your studies.

 Some smaller study programs (especially Master’s programs) do not have an introductory meeting, but instead offer individual counseling with your faculty course advisor.
 If this is the case in your program, you will be notified about this via e-mail.